 This section provides basic information that will help you configure certificate authorities and manage certificate revocation checking for client authentication.

-For Solace PubSub+ appliances using version 8.2.0+ and Solace PubSub+ software message brokers using version 8.7.0+, CA certificates must be configured to validate server certificates for outgoing SSL connections.
+For Solace PubSub+ appliances using version 8.2.0+ and Solace PubSub+ software event brokers using version 8.7.0+, CA certificates must be configured to validate incoming certificates for all SSL connections.

 - To create a CA, enter the following commands:

 solace(configure/authentication)# create certificate-authority <ca-name>